Eligibility for Undergraduate Housing

-- Applies for housing by the waitlist deadline for the quarter in which the student wants to move in.
+- Applies for housing by the waiting list deadline for the quarter in which the student wants to move in.

-- Selects “I am willing to accept any other assignment” as his/her final choice on all housing applications.
-If a student fails to select “I am willing to accept any other assignment” and is left unassigned, that student is no longer guaranteed housing for the quarter in which he/ she has applied.
+- Selects “I am willing to accept any other assignment” as their final choice on all housing applications.
+If a student fails to select “I am willing to accept any other assignment” and is left unassigned, that student is no longer guaranteed housing for the quarter in which they have applied.
 Students should always pick "I am willing to accept any other assignment” as their final application choice unless they really are willing to live off campus.

 - Participates in Waiting List and Continuous Assignment rounds by the specified deadlines.
 For example, students not assigned during the Draw must apply for the Waiting List round.
 Students not assigned during the Waiting List round must apply for the Continuous Assignments round.

 Students who meet the above conditions are always housed by the end of the first week of the quarter in which they have applied for housing.
-If there is not enough space in undergraduate residences to accommodate all guaranteed students, some undergraduate students may be assigned to vacancies in graduate residences or University-assigned, off-campus complexes.
+If there is not enough space in undergraduate residences to accommodate all guaranteed students, some undergraduate students may be assigned temporarily to guest rooms, to vacancies in graduate residences or to university-assigned, off-campus complexes.